I'm a Healthy Person—So Why Do I Keep Getting Sick?

 Here's what really determines the strength of your immune system—and what you can do to help it function at its best.

 As an editor at Health, I practice what we preach.
 I get 7 to 8 hours of sleep most nights, I make it to my favorite workout classes regularly, and I eat all of my servings of fruits and vegetables in every day (okay, I leave room for wine and dessert too).

 Yet every year, I manage to come down with several colds, bouts of strep throat, and stomach bugs.
 I even got shingles a few years ago.
-My burning question: Why is my immune system so weak?
+My burning question: Why do I keep getting sick, despite doing everything "right"?

-The short answer: It's possible that some people have naturally stronger immune systems than others.
+The short answer: I may just have a slightly weaker immune system.
 "I have some perfectly healthy patients who get five to six upper respiratory infections—aka, the common cold, or more rarely, full-blown influenza—a year, and others with the same health profile who hardly ever get sick," says Holly Phillips, MD, an internal medicine physician in New York City and author of The Exhaustion Breakthrough.
 "It doesn’t seem fair, and honestly it’s not."

 Experts also believe that you build up immunity while you are young, or possibly even before you are born.
 "There are factors during infancy and childhood, and perhaps also in utero, that contribute to the development of the immune system, but they are not fully understood," Dr. Boffetta says.
 What's more, environmental factors, such as pollutants and toxins, may also weaken your immune system over time.

 One standout theory for why some people may just be more susceptible to illness is the hygiene hypothesis—the idea that the more bacteria and viruses you come into contact with as a kid, the “smarter” your immune system becomes.
 The thinking is "keeping kids extra clean and smothering them in hand sanitizer may cause more harm than good in the long run," Dr. Phillips explains.